JSQLParser/JSqlParser/README.md

 }
 ```

-JSQLParser-4.9 is the last JDK8 compatible version and any future development will depend on JDK11.
+JSQLParser-4.9 is the last JDK8 compatible version.
+The upcoming JSQLParser-5.0 will depend on JDK11 and introduces API breaking changes to the AST Visitors.
+Please see the Migration Guide for the details.

 ## [Supported Grammar and Syntax](https://jsqlparser.github.io/JSqlParser/syntax.html)